btcpayserver/btcpayserver-doc/Xadrez.md

 *A modern bitcoin wallet hand forged to keep your transactions private, your identity masked, and your funds secure.*

+**Samourai Wallet is not recommended yet to used as the merchant's BTC wallet**

-Samourai will provide us the Derivation Scheme necessary to inform BTCpay Server.
-Derivation Scheme will generate different addresses (public keys) to every order at store.
+Even if Samourai actually provide the Derivation Scheme necessary to inform BTCpay Server we still has a issue that not let us to use it.
+The fixed ```gap limit``` of Samourai Wallet is limited to 20 addresses (we recommend a number between 200 to 2000).

-To get the Derivation Scheme - at Samourai Wallet - you need to click upper right icon, choose Settings, Choose Wallets and decide if you want or not to use segwit addresses.
-Segwit is extremely recommended.
-Use the Segwit YPUB code at BTCpay Server to generate Segwit addresses which will send the funds to your Samourai wallet.

-TODO: Nicolas Dorier, BTCpay Server maintener, [was in doubt about the gap limit of Samourai](https://twitter.com/NicolasDorier/status/968638958438572032).
+Until Samourai Wallet give to their users the option to change the ```gap limit``` to any number, we do not recommend this wallet to be used.

 ### [Loafwallet](https://www.loadwallet.org)

 *Loafwallet is the best standalone Litecoin wallet built for iOS and Android.
 It is available to download for free on the Apple App Store and Play Store!*

+**Loafwallet is not recommended yet to used as the merchant's LTC wallet**

-Loafwallet will be the best choice for accept LTC in Xadrez setup when archive some requirements as listed:
+Loafwallet will be the best choice for accept LTC in Xadrez setup as soon it archive some requirements as listed below:
-  - Be compatible with segwit (probably at 2.1 version)
+  - Be fully compatible with Segwit - it do not scan Bech32 and generated addresses are non-segwit
-  - Inform the Derivation Scheme
+  - Let the users get the Derivation Scheme
-  - Has the a high gap limit of 20 addresses or option to config it
+  - Has a option to set the ```gap limit```